LexouDuck/website/pages/games/fangames/castlevania/index.md

 So, I started developing this (final) engine, and made good progress.
-I found the perfect tool for my needs, the [NES Screen Tool](https://shiru.untergrund.net/software.shtml), which is experssly built to create tile-based 2bpp graphics for the NES - and it also features a nice interface to assemble meta-sprites from multiple 8x8 sprites.
+I found the perfect tool for my needs, the [NES Screen Tool](https://shiru.untergrund.net/software.shtml), which is expressly built to create tile-based 2bpp graphics for the NES - and it also features a nice interface to assemble meta-sprites from multiple 8x8 sprites.

 ![](workflow-nst-richter.png)